Brown Dog affair: New memorial

-"A new antivivisectionist libellous statue at Battersea", criticizing Battersea Council and the Greater London Council for allowing it.
+"A new antivivisectionist libellous statue at Battersea", criticising Battersea Council and the Greater London Council for allowing it.

 Echoing the fate of the previous memorial, the new dog was moved into storage in 1992 by Battersea Park's owners, the Conservative Borough of Wandsworth, they said as part of a park renovation scheme.
 Anti-vivisectionists campaigned for its return, suspicious of the explanation.
 It was reinstated in the park's Woodland Walk in 1994, near the Old English Garden, a more secluded spot than before.

-The new statue was criticized in 2003 by historian Hilda Kean.
+The new statue was criticised in 2003 by historian Hilda Kean.
 She saw the old Brown Dog as a radical statement, upright and defiant: "The dog has changed from a public image of defiance to a pet".
 For Kean, the new Brown Dog, located near the Old English Garden as "heritage", is too safe; unlike its controversial ancestor, she argues, it makes no one uncomfortable.

 On 6 September 2021, the 115th anniversary of when the original statue was unveiled, a new campaign was launched by author Paula S. Owen to recast the original statue.
 Owen is author of Little Brown Dog, a novel that is based on the true story.